powa-team/powa/docs/components/stats_extensions/pg_track_settings.rst

 displaying a specific database.
 This timeline will be displayed on every graph of the page, to easily check if this change had any visible impact.

-Details of the changes will be displayed on mouseover.
-You can click on any event on the timeline to make the event stay displayed, and draw a vertical line on the underlying graph.
+Details of the changes will be displayed on mouseover, along with a vertical line to show exactly when the change happened.

 .. image:: /images/pg_track_settings.png
    :width: 800